QuantitativeImagingLaboratory/assignment-1-goutamvenkatesh/report.md

     check pixels that are at the extreme left, where we can't base the count on its neighbour, since it doesn't have any, and the pixels for whom we have information of only the diagonal neighbour of it.
 Here, we compare the diagonal pixel to its adjacent pixel, and if that adjacent pixel is on top of the given pixel or below it, we retain the count, hence deeming it to be under the same region.
+    Similarly, all the neighbors of that current pixel are checked and the counter is updated which pertains to the number of regions.
+    Finally, a dictionary with keys as the regions and the values as the number of pixels in that region are returned.

 - Region statistics -